chris-ritsen/vim-autocorrect/README.md

 - Add accents to letters only if the correct word is unambiguous.
 - Add typos only; don't use this for expanding abbreviated words
 - Avoid adding short words, such as those under four characters long.
+The typo "atht" made by typing "at that" with a mistimed spacebar should not be corrected into "that".
 - Avoid making decisions about mixed-case acronyms.
 - Don't add words that are unlikely to broadly usable, such as camel case variable names.
 - Don't attempt to localize/localise words.
 - Don't change capitalization of words.
 - Don't consider foreign words as typos, if known.
+- Don't correct short words with a missing letter
 - Don't pluralize words that weren't already pluralized.
 - No synthetic typos.
 - Prioritize compatibility with writing prose over code, but attempt to make